 However, whilst some individuals respond very well to exercise training, showing gains in health and fitness, others do not respond well at all.
 We, for example, have previously shown that following supervised endurance exercise training, 20% of subjects show no change in fitness and 30% demonstrate no improvement in insulin sensitivity and some even seem to get worse!

-The objective of Metapredict is to discover biomarkers for personalising lifestyle strategies so that life-style advice can be personalised to better prevent metabolic diseases such as obesity, diabetes and cardiovascular problems.
+The long term objective of Metapredict is to discover biomarkers for personalising lifestyle strategies so that life-style advice can be personalised to better prevent metabolic diseases such as obesity, diabetes and cardiovascular problems.
 Biomarkers are measureable characteristics that can be used as an indicator of whether the body is healthy or is in a particular diseased state.
 The Metapredict project is supported by EU-funding of €6 million and is carried out by an international multidisciplinary research consortium including medical staff, physiologists, and experts in genetics, genomics, informatics, and metabolism.

 OVER-VIEW OF META-PREDICT PROJECT ACTIVITIES AND PROGRESS 2014